theresaabl/pp-seminars/README.md

 ## Wireframes

-Explain why chose desktop wireframes only

-(To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.)

 I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.

+Note that I deliberately chose to develop wireframes with a focus on laptop/desktop screen sizes, even though the project was developed using a mobile-first approach.
+This is because the target audience of this site (see [Target Audience](#target-audience)) are particle physics researchers.
+We can safely assume that this group would access the site from a laptop or desktop most of the time, while working on their research or administration tasks.

+Any differences between the wireframes and the final website are due to creative decisions in the development process.
+The site was designed in a way that made the adaptations for mobile devices almost obvious.

 ### Desktop Wireframes

 <details>
-<summary> Click here to see the Desktop Wireframes </summary>
+<summary> Click here to see the desktop wireframes </summary>

  - Home